apiedev/apiedev.github.io/_pages/professional-portfolio.md

 permalink: /professional-portfolio/
 ---

-The following is a brief overview of my professional work.
+A brief overview of my professional work.
 Click on each header for more detail.
+To view my side-project portfolio, [click here.](https://apie.dev/project-portfolio)

 ### Orcid Research